 ATF’s Founding and The Wood Theater

-ATF’s first season in 1995 was produced at the Lake George RV Park.
+ATF’s first full season in 1995 was produced at the Lake George RV Park.
 The next summer the company moved into an abandoned Woolworth’s five and dime on Glen Street and proceeded to change the face of downtown Glens Falls with the renovation of that space into the Charles R. Wood Theater which opened in 2004 and changed the face of downtown Glens Falls.
 The Wood Theater is now a separate non-profit entity serving not only as ATF’s home, but also as home to a diverse group of community and professional productions year-round.
 Adirondack Theatre Festival, together with organizations like The Hyde Collection and the Glens Falls Symphony Orchestra, makes Glens Falls the cultural heart of the Southern Adirondacks and continues to enrich the quality of life for local residents year after year.

 Research & Development for the American Theatre